OLonsdale/GameOfLifeBlazor/README.md

 - Any live cell with more than three live neighbours dies, as if by overpopulation.

--Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Implementation